seanliang/ConvertToUTF8/README.md

 * default_encoding_on_create: specific the default encoding for newly created file (such as "GBK"), empty value means using sublime text's "default_encoding" setting (default: empty)
 * convert_on_load: enable/disable convert file content to UTF-8 when it is loaded, available options: always, never (default: always)
 * convert_on_save: enable/disable convert file from UTF-8 to a specific encoding when it is saved, available options: always, never (default: always)
+* lazy_reload: enable/disable save file to a temporary location, and reload it in background when switching to other windows or tabs, available options: true, false (default: true)

 Usage
 ------------------